mwvgroup/pwv_kpno/_sources/index.rst.txt

 Acknowledgements
 ****************

-This work is based in part on observations at Kitt Peak National Observatory, National Optical Astronomy Observatory (NOAO Prop.
+This work is based in part on observations taken at Kitt Peak National Observatory, National Optical Astronomy Observatory (NOAO Prop.
 IDs: 2011B-0482 and 2012B-0500; PI: Wood-Vasey), which is operated by the Association of Universities for Research in Astronomy (AURA) under a cooperative agreement with the National Science Foundation.

 This project uses data published by the SuomiNet project.
-We thank Teresa Vanhove and the SuomiNet team for their assistance in answering questions over the course of project development.
+We thank the SuomiNet team for their assistance in answering questions over the course of project development.

 ********************
 Additional Resources
 ********************

-- The package source code is publicly available on `GitHub <https://github.com/mwvgroup/pwv_kpno>`_.
+- The source code of **pwv_kpno** is publicly available on `GitHub <https://github.com/mwvgroup/pwv_kpno>`_.

-- For more information on the Kitt Peak National Astronomy, see `www.noao.edu/kpno/ <https://www.noao.edu/kpno/>`_
+- For more information on the Kitt Peak National Observatory, see `www.noao.edu/kpno/ <https://www.noao.edu/kpno/>`_

 - To learn more about the SuomiNet project, see